Toyota M engine: M-E

-The M-E appeared in the 1972–1976 Toyota Corona Mark II LG sedan and hardtop as sold in Japan.
+The M-E fuel injected induction system appeared in the 1973–1976 Toyota Mark II (X10) "LG" sedan and hardtop as sold in Japan.
 It was not sold outside Japan.

 The M-E was redesignated as the M-EU for the Japanese market in December 1976 when it received the TTC-C (Toyota Total Clean), catalytic converter to meet anti-emissions laws.